dehezhang2/Notes/3402/CS3402_Database_System.md

     * Insert – add a new tuple in a relation
     * Delete – remove an existing tuple from a relation
     * Update – modify an attribute of an existing tuple
+  * Query is not a part of changing state operations

 * Characteristics of Relations

   * The tuple  **are not considered to be ordered**, even though they appear to be in a tabular(列成表的) form (may have dfferent presentation orders)
-    - **same relation state can be with different order of tuples**
+    - **same relation state can be with different order of tuples** => unordered set
   * Values in a tuple
-    * All values are considered atomic(indivisible)
+    * **All values are considered atomic(indivisible) => the reason of construct a new relation for multivalued attributes**
     * Basic unit for manipulation(add or change)
-  * Each value in a turple must be from the domain(set of values) of the attribute for that column
+  * Each value in a turple must be from the domain(set of values) of the attribute for that column => data type and size should fulfill the requirements initialized in table schema
   * A special null value is used to represent values that are ==unknown or not available or inapplicable in certain tuples==

 * From ER Diagram to Relations:

+  * **notice: all composite attribute should be divided into multiple simple attributes in the relation model**

   * Step 1: Mapping of strong Entity types